stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **becoming agile on strategy execution**

-Hardly a week goes by without a management article or high profile blog post talking to the need for organisations to become agile.
+Hardly a week goes by without a management article or high profile blog post talking to the need for organizations to become agile.
 If you study them, you'll start to see a pattern - the talk is all about the why, benefits and learnings from becoming agile.
 There is little or no mention of exactly how to achieve an agile culture and org-wide capability, especially if you have 50 to 500,000 employees.

 \#stratapp makes "the how" easy.